Deep Litter Beds

 While dirt floors are great for the deep litter method (DLM), it can be done on almost any solid surface at all.
 Wood will naturally absorb and wick away any moisture from the deep litter bed, which is what you don’t want.

 Composting needs some moisture to process as it does.
 The wood will also deteriorate slowly from this moisture.
-This is why we use HDPE, it keeps moisture in the DLM, it will not rot from moisture, it is extremely easy to clean, and it is food safe!
+This is why we now use Acre™, it keeps moisture in the DLM, it will not rot from moisture, it is extremely easy to clean, and it is food safe!

 How the Deep Litter Method Was Born